Prochloron

-Lewin originally placed Prochloron in a new family Prochloraceae and a new algal division Prochlorophyta.
-In 1986, Florenzano et al. published Prochloraceae under the bacterial code, creating order Prochlorales within the class Photobacteria.
+Lewin originally placed Prochloron in a new family Prochloraceae, new order Prochlorales and a new algal division Prochlorophyta.
+In 1986, Florenzano et al. published Prochloraceae and Prochlorales under the bacterial code, within the class Photobacteria.
 Komarek listed Prochlorococcus with Prochloron in Prochloraceae, and assigned the family to Synechococcales, but opined that the two genera are not closely related.

-However, in 2023 Strunecky et al. proposed placing Prochloron in Microcystaceae.
+LPSN, citing Strunecky et al. 2023 as source, places Prochloron in Microcystaceae, but this is a mistake because Strunecky et al. 2023 clearly place Prochloron in Prochloraceae.

 Species

 The only taxonomically valid species is P. didemni.
 Again there is a version in each of the two Codes.